khalilgreenidge/BIMTravel/README.md

 # BIM-Travel
 This project contains information containing a Bus Tracking System I architected using an Arduino board which was programmed using C++, PHP, Javascript, Google Maps API, CSS, HTML.
-This gadget collected and sent coordinates to a databased I created on a web server on 000webhost.com.
+This gadget collected and sent coordinates to a database I created on a web server on 000webhost.com.